Dreambound

 Becoming an aviation mechanic opens up a wide range of career paths and opportunities within the aviation industry.
 Here are some of the options you can explore:

 1. Airline maintenance: Many aviation mechanics find employment with commercial airlines, where they are responsible for inspecting, repairing, and maintaining the aircraft in the airline's fleet.
-Airlines often have their maintenance departments or outsource the work to maintenance and repair organizations (MROs).
+Airlines often have their own maintenance departments or outsource the work to maintenance and repair organizations (MROs).

 2. MROs: Maintenance and repair organizations (MROs) specialize in providing maintenance, repair, and overhaul services for aircraft.
 MROs can range from small independent shops to large companies that service multiple airlines.
 Working for an MRO can provide exposure to a variety of aircraft types and systems.